libp2p/specs/webrtc/README.md

 4. _A_ constructs _B_'s SDP answer locally based on _B_'s multiaddr. _A_
-   generates a random string and sets that string as the username (_ufrag_ or _username fragment_) and password on the SDP of the remote offer.
-Finally _A_ sets the remote offer via [`RTCPeerConnection.setRemoteDescription()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/setRemoteDescription).
+   generates a random string and sets that string as the username (_ufrag_ or _username fragment_) and password on the SDP of the remote's answer.
+Finally _A_ sets the remote answer via [`RTCPeerConnection.setRemoteDescription()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/setRemoteDescription).

 5. _A_ creates a local offer via [`RTCPeerConnection.createOffer()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/createOffer).
-   _A_ sets the same username as password on the local offer as done in (4) on the remote offer.
+   _A_ sets the same username and password on the local offer as done in (4) on the remote answer.
 Finally _A_ sets the modified offer via [`RTCPeerConnection.setLocalDescription()`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/setLocalDescription).

    Note that this process, oftentimes referred to as "SDP munging" is disallowed